The Complexity of Learning Acyclic Conditional Preference Networks: Introduction

 CP-nets provide a compact qualitative preference representation for multi-attribute domains where the preference of one attribute may depend on the values of other attributes.
 The study of their learnability \cite{Koriche2010685,DBLP:conf/ijcai/DimopoulosMA09,Lang:2009:CLS:1661445.1661580,10.1109/TKDE.2012.231,www,AllenSG17} is an ongoing topic in research on preference elicitation.

-For example, Koriche and Zanuttini \cite{Koriche2010685} investigated query learning of $k$-bounded acyclic CP-nets (i.e., with a bound $k$ on the number of attributes on which the preferences for any attribute may depend).
-Their successful algorithms used both membership and equivalence queries, cf.\ \cite{Angluin:1988:QCL:639961.639995}, while they proved that equivalence queries alone are not sufficient for efficient learnability.
+For example, Koriche and Zanuttini \cite{Koriche2010685} investigated query learning of $k$-bounded acyclic CP-nets (i.e., with a bound $k$ on the number of attributes on which the preferences for any attribute may depend) and provided efficient algorithms using both membership and equivalence queries, cf.\ \cite{Angluin:1988:QCL:639961.639995}.
 CP-nets have also been studied in models of passive learning from examples, both for batch learning \cite{DBLP:conf/ijcai/DimopoulosMA09,Lang:2009:CLS:1661445.1661580,10.1109/TKDE.2012.231,AllenSG17} and for online learning \cite{www,LaberniaZMYA17}.

 The focus of our work is on the design of methods for learning CP-nets though interaction with the user, and on an analysis of the complexity of such learning problems.
 In particular, we study the model of learning from membership queries, in which users are asked for information on their preference between two objects.
 To the best of our knowledge, algorithms for learning CP-nets from membership queries only have not been studied in the literature yet.
 We argue below (in Section~\ref{sec:perfect}) why algorithms using membership queries alone are of importance to research on preference learning.
 In a nutshell, membership queries seem to be more easily deployable in preference learning than equivalence queries and, from a theoretical point of view, it is interesting to see how powerful they are in comparison to equivalence queries.
 The latter alone are known to be insufficient for efficient learning of acyclic CP-nets~\cite{Koriche2010685}.
 Therefore, one major part of this article deals with learning CP-nets from membership queries only.
-A potential application of our approach is in recommender systems.
-Many recommender systems request item ratings from users, i.e., they pose queries to the user in the form of an item, and the user is expected to rate the item on a fixed scale.
-It has been shown though that replacing such queries with queries in which users are asked to express a preference between two items may be a more useful approach in recommender systems~\cite{JonesBB11}.
+Note that the importance of learning from queries in general, and from membership queries in particular, is widely recognized in the context of preference elicitation~\cite{BlumJSZ04,BoutilierRV09,LahaieP04,ZinkevichBS03}.